jonasbrami/aiotrino/README.md

 ## Arrow Interface for High-Performance Data Fetching

 The arrow interface provides efficient columnar data transfer for large datasets.
-This feature works in conjunction with the Arrow spooling prototype implemented in the [Trino server fork](https://github.com/jonasbrami/trino).
+This feature works in conjunction with the Arrow spooling prototype implemented in the [Trino fork](https://github.com/jonasbrami/trino/tree/arrow_spooling).

 ### Why Arrow?